thijssmudde/react-leaflet-distance-marker/README.md

  * **cssClass**: CSS class to set on marker icons
  * **iconSize**: size of the marker icon in pixels; type: [L.Point](http://leafletjs.com/reference.html#point) or array (default: `[12, 12]`); set to `null` to allow sizing via CSS class (see example on `icon-size` branch)

-## Using lazy
+## Programatically adding and removing distance markers

 If you want to edit the visibility you have two options.
-1. Provide an hidden cssClass 'dist-marker-hidden'
+1. Provide an hidden cssClass 'dist-marker-hidden' that you control yourself
-2. Set lazy to true and call it like this:
+2. Programatically call addDistanceMarkers or removeDistanceMarkers

 ```javascript
   Meteor.setTimeout(() => {